jimy-salem-52/AI-Projects-Machine-Learning/README.md

 Music Genre Classifier: the dataset shows multiple features concerning the Fourier transform features and others to indentify the music genre.

+Butter Fly Types: the dataset can be found on Kaggle with the notebook50d936f0a9 showing files containing the different butterflies images and a csv with the corresponding labels

 # Computer Vision:

 ## Dataset Issues - Computer Vision Trials:

 The first trial used 6000 random images and revealed class imbalances.
 Therefore, the strategy in the second trial was to select a balanced number of images between classes.

+## Butterfly Dataset:

+The trial was done using 3000 images with the 75 unique labels generated.
+One of the issues is generating the evaluation and it will be challenging to perceive the 75 different unique labels, therefore a plotting of training/test accuracy and training/test loss showed the best model

 ## Models Used and their issues - Computer Vision